YusufBolden/Assessment-Survey/README.md

 ### Validating user's zipcode

 The user is required to enter the zipcode of residence.
-Although the zipcode will be an integer, the `inputNumber` function is not called within this while loop.
-Instead, the while loop is written to check two things: 1) whether the zipcode is 5 digits in length and 2) if the zipcode is a valid United States zipcode.
-The zipcode length is checked with if len(zipcode) != 5, thus, if the zipcode length is not exactly 5 digits, the user will be prompted until a valid zipcode is entered.
+Although the zipcode will be an integer, the `inputNumber` function is not called within this While loop.
+Instead, the While loop is written to check two things: 1) whether the zipcode is 5 digits in length and 2) if the zipcode is a valid United States zipcode.
+The zipcode length is checked with if `len(zipcode) != 5`, thus, if the zipcode length is not exactly 5 digits, the user will be prompted until a valid zipcode length is entered.
 A valid zipcode is determined by making an API call using the `API KEY` on the `api_url` and will only be valid upon returning a response code of `200` which is accessed by the import requests above.
 The user will be greeted with the city, state and zipcode based on the user's input that is stored using `datastore`.
 The variables `input_city` and `input_state` are generated from the `json.loads(response.content)` that the `requests.get` returns as shown in Example 3.
 ```
 # Example 3